baseonballs/mpower-sitedocs/site-docs/mathematics/elem/def/def-number-line.md

 4. **Negative Numbers**:
     - The inclusion of negative numbers on the number line expands the mental model to encompass a broader range of mathematical concepts.
 Understanding that negative numbers are positioned to the left of zero helps students visualize and internalize their meaning in relation to positive numbers.

+## Number Line in Two-Dimensional Space

+The number line can be extended into two-dimensional space, where it forms the basis for the Cartesian coordinate system:

+1. **Coordinate Plane**:
+    - In the Cartesian plane, two perpendicular number lines intersect at the origin (0,0), creating a grid of coordinates.
+The horizontal line (x-axis) represents one dimension, while the vertical line (y-axis) represents another.
+Each point on this plane is defined by an ordered pair \((x, y)\), where \(x\) and \(y\) are real numbers.

+2. **Graphing Functions**:
+    - The number line's principles apply to graphing functions and equations.
+For example, the line \(y = mx + b\) can be plotted by identifying points that satisfy the equation and connecting them.
+The slope \(m\) and y-intercept \(b\) derive meaning from their respective positions on the number lines.

+3. **Distance in 2D**:
+    - The distance between two points in two-dimensional space can be calculated using the distance formula, which is a direct application of the Pythagorean theorem.
+This formula builds on the number line's representation of distances, extending it to calculate the hypotenuse of a right triangle formed by the differences in the x and y coordinates.